HIPAA Compliant Chat: Build a Chat App!

 The response payload has this shape:

-apiKeyis the stream account identifier for your Stream instance.
-Needed to identify what account your frontend is trying to connect with.
+apiKey: The stream account identifier for your Stream instance (required to identify what account your frontend is trying to connect to).

-user: This object contains the data that the frontend needs to connect and
+user: An object that contains the data that the frontend needs to connect and

 render the user's view.

-POST /v1/virgil-credentials: This returns the authentication token used to connect the frontend to Virgil.
-We use the Virgil Crypto SDK to generate a valid auth token for us:
+POST /v1/virgil-credentials: The endpoint that returns the authentication token used to connect the frontend to Virgil.
+You'll use the Virgil Crypto SDK to generate a valid auth token:

 In this case, the frontend only needs the auth token.

-Now that we have our backend set up and running, it is time to authenticate with the backend.
-If you're running the application, you'll be presented with a screen like so:
+Now that you've set up your backend, you can authenticate with the backend.
+If you're running the application, you'll see the following screen: